Dragontalker/notes-mongodb/Exercise-CreateInsertFind/README.md

   * A field of `name` with the person's name.

-  * A field of `rownumber` which will contain the row number that they are in.
+  * A field of `rowNumber` which will contain the row number that they are in.

   * A field of `os` which will contain the Operating System of the computer they are using: 'Mac', 'Win', etc